 # pm2 startup

-After completing all the above steps, MEAN stack should be installed and listening on port 3000.
-To verify it, run the below command:
+After completing all the above steps, the MEAN stack should be installed and listening on port 3000.
+To verify it, run the following command:

 # ss -antpl | grep 3000